1amvivek/DragonstonePizzeria/Documentation/Core Values/Feedback.md

 * feedback about the project architechture design was given constantly by each team member to come up with the best design.
 * Each team member shared their research updates for the week and the links to get feedback.
 * All the team members reviewed the other members' work and the sample code shared.

+**Updates from week 5**

+* The team discussed about the control flow for implementing the consensus theorom and gave constant feedbacks to get the right approach.
+* One of the team members came up with an idea to reduce the load on get requests and other team members gave positive feedback to it.
+* The team members discussed the work they did last week, problems they faced last week and the next week's plan in the stand up.